soundbloom/soundbloom.github.io/_posts/2025-06-18-content-guidelines.md

 - Ensure that all content does not contain pornography, or promote hatred based on race, religion, gender, sexual orientation, or other identities.
 - Do not use emojis in any metadata.
-- Do not include version information in the title; use the separate 'version' field.
+- Do not include version information in the title; use the separate version field.
   - For example, do not put `God’s Plan (Radio Edit)` as the title, only put `God’s Plan`.